Fairchild 9440: 9445

 An updated version, the 9445, was announced in 1978.
-Using a new 2-micron process, the 9445 implemented the NOVA 3 instruction set in microcode, added built-in hardware multiply and divide, and added addressing for up to 128 kWords.
+Using a new 2-micron process, the 9445 implemented the NOVA 3 instruction set in microcode, added built-in hardware multiply and divide, and added addressing for up to 128 KB.
 In contrast to the 9440, which ran about the same speed as an original NOVA, the 9445 was quite fast; Fairchild claimed it would run ten times faster than an actual NOVA 3.

 Production problems greatly delayed market introduction.
 This was one of the largest bipolar CPUs attempted to this point.
 The 9445 finally began deliveries in late 1981 at 16 MHz, and later improved to 20 and 24 MHz.
 By this time, the first 32-bit microprocessors were coming to market, and all of the Nova-based machines were outdated.

 DG sued again, and eventually there were eleven lawsuits in progress.
 Schlumberger, originally an oil services company but looking to branch out, purchased Fairchild in 1979.
 This meant Fairchild was well capitalized and they continued to fight the lawsuits.
 In 1986, with the minicomputer market collapsing as newer IBM PC designs began to take over their market, DG decided to settle.
 In September 1986, DG agreed to pay Fairchild $52.5 million.
 By this time, the NOVA line was no longer made, and interest in the 9445 was long dead.

 Schlumberger decided to exit the business, and in 1987 they sold Fairchild to National Semiconductor, who immediately ended production of the line.